 See the image below;

-A pin bar is formed when there is a price rejection possibly at key resistant and support zones; this price rejection indicates a large volume of buyers or sellers in the market possible pending orders.
+It is formed when there is a price rejection possibly at key resistant and support zones; this price rejection indicates a large volume of buyers or sellers in the market possibly pending orders.

-To put it in simple terms, when there is a large volume of (pending) orders in a key support or resistant zone and price reaches that zone; and the pending order is triggered across all brokers and traders, then a pin bar can be formed.
+To put it in simple terms, when there is a large volume of (pending) orders in a key support or resistant zone and price reaches that zone; and the pending order is triggered across all brokers and traders, then it can be formed.

 A bullish Pinbar means that lower prices are being rejected.
-The lower wick of the pin bar candle indicates that the bears were in dominance earlier but were eventually overpowered by the bulls.
+The lower wick of the candle indicates that the bears were dominant earlier but were eventually overpowered by the bulls.

-The pin bar is the easiest candlestick pattern to identify because of it unique long wick and small body.
-Because the pin bar is a power reversal candle, this does not mean that all pin bars are tradable as there a many failed analysis after a pin bar formation.
+This is the easiest candlestick pattern to identify because of its unique long wick and small body.
+Because it is a power reversal candle, this does not mean that all pin bars are tradable as there a many failed analyses after a pin bar formation.

 This is why pin bars in forex are not traded in isolation.

-Here are tools and confirmations to use when trading pin bar forex.
+Here are tools and confirmations to use when trading.